kumarrkslinux/kubernative/README.md

 Kubernetes has a decentralized architecture that does not handle tasks sequentially.
 It functions based on a declarative model and implements the concept of a ‘desired state.’
 These steps illustrate the basic Kubernetes process:

 -> An administrator creates and places the desired state of an application into a manifest file.
 The file is provided to the Kubernetes API Server using a CLI or UI.
 Kubernetes’ default command-line tool is called kubectl.
-In case you need a comprehensive list of kubectl commands, check out our Kubectl Cheat Sheet.

 -> Kubernetes stores the file (an application’s desired state) in a database called the Key-Value Store (etcd).